• Home

 Something healthier

 After a few days on the typical meaty Filipino diet, even the most carnivorous people will start craving veggies.
 Fortunately, there are quite a few options to choose from.
-You can snack on fruits and vegetables sold conveniently on the streets.
-They often sell young coconuts too.

 Young coconuts sold on the street in Cebu, Philippines www.travelgeekery.com